sjurajpuchky/php-node-ipc-client/README.md

 INTRODUCTION
 ------------
-I was in push in situation when i need connect to node-ipc (nodejs) server by PHP client for one project writen within Symfony framework.
-So i create this simple package to emit messages to my nodejs application from PHP.
+I was in a situation when I need to connect to node-ipc (nodejs) server by PHP client for one project written within the Symfony framework.
+So I create this simple package to emit messages to my nodejs application from PHP.

 HOW TO RUN
 ----------

 ### go to examples and start nodejs application from terminal
 > cd examples/nodejs-ipc-server
+>
 > npm install
+>
 > nodejs src/server.js

 ### then go to client in separated terminal
 > cd examples/client
+>
 > php ipc-client.php
+>